slowernews/wisdom-tldr/chapters/chapter_appendix.md

 *'You weren’t made to spend 10 hours a day staring at a screen in a cubicle arguing over email.
 If you do this your body will fall apart.
 As your body falls apart so will your brain.
 As your brain goes so does your chances of success or happiness.' -- Allen Tucker'*

+Health is also an envy trigger.
+Often what people really envy is self-control.

-How to keep health?
+How to keep healthy?

 - Exercise is king.
 Nutrition is queen. (follow your circadian rhythm, eat more real foods, and exercise more)
 - Balance on body training = flexibility (yoga or animal movements) + strength (weights).
 Minimum effective dose.
 - Intermittent fasting.
 - If you need an alarm clock to get you started mornings, you are cheating yourself on rest.
 Take naps at work.
 Apologize to no one.

-> *'Memories need sleep to get consolidated.
+Memories need sleep to get consolidated.
 Sleep deprivation is bad for memory.
-Stress also.'*
+Stress also.

-Health is also an envy trigger.
-Often what people really envy is self-control.